-we ask: whether they know the coalition of their current incumbents (in our departments, all incumbents are from the same coalition); the name of any of their deputies; whether any deputy is from the same community as the respondent; whether any deputy is from the same village as the respondent; and whether any deputy is from the same ethnicity or religious sect as the respondent.
+both local and national political knowledge questions relating to deputies.
+For the local questions, we ask: whether they know the coalition of their current incumbents (in our departments, all incumbents are from the same coalition); the name of any of their deputies; whether any deputy is from the same community as the respondent; whether any deputy is from the same village as the respondent; and whether any deputy is from the same ethnicity or religious sect as the respondent.
 For the national questions, we ask several true or false questions (which relate to the information that will subsequently be provided in the treatment): whether deputies serve on committees and amend laws (true); whether deputies amend and approve the national budget (true); and whether members are responsible for bringing ministry transfers and budgeted projects back to their departments (false).
 For each variable, we will code whether the respondent is correct.
 Again, we also create standardized and ICW indexes across these variables, both separately across local and national information and combined.
 We henceforth refer to this group of outcomes as "Political knowledge."
-Because all these variables are measured before information.
+Because all these variables are measured before information is provided, they may also be useful to capture heterogeneous effects of providing information.

 Our fifth set of outcomes measure voter beliefs about the performance of their current incumbent standing for re-election and previous incumbents on five-point scales, before the information treatment is provided.
 First, to capture overall beliefs about the incumbent's performance we ask how well-on a five-point scale-the specific incumbent standing for re-election (who will be named) has done since elected in 2012.
 This key variable will be measured to measure voters' pre-treatment prior beliefs.
 Second, to capture relative comparisons, we ask how performance compares to the previous incumbents on a five-point scale.
 Third, we ask prospectively about how respondents think that current incumbent seeking re-election would do if re-elected.
 Fourth, we ask about how candidates from other parties would do.
 In each case "don't know" responses will be coded at the mid-level of the scale.
 Furthermore, for each of these variables, we elicit the strength of voters' assessment on a ten-point scale (from 1 ("not at all certain") to 10 ("completely certain").
 Throughout, "don't know" responses to scales eliciting voter beliefs will be coded as 1 certainty, and "don't know" responses to scales eliciting vote intention certainty will be coded as 5 certainty.
+Because all these variables are measured before information is provided, they may also be useful to capture heterogeneous effects of providing information.

 Our sixth set of outcomes measure intended voting behavior, before the information treatment is provided.
 Here, we measure intention to turn out, vote intention (party/coalition and individual candidate), and certainty over vote intention.
 Again, we also create standardized and ICW indexes across vote intention and the belief variables in the previous paragraph (excluding certainty of beliefs).
 We henceforth refer to this group of outcomes as "Overall incumbent support."
+Because all these variables are measured before information is provided, they may also be useful to capture heterogeneous effects of providing information.